stefanwalther/assemble-scaffold/README.md

 * Logging
   - [ ] Need good logging to see if everything went well
+* Testing
-* Full test coverage to ensure that everything continues to work
+  - [ ] Full test coverage to ensure that everything continues to work

 ## Install